booch/side-projects/README.md

         * Adding to an item nested within hashes
         * Need these for:
         	* Disabling Ctrl+Up/Down to allow their use in Atom

+### Atom

+* YAML
+    * Uppercase TRUE/FALSE should be keywords
+        * YAML 1.2 only supports lowercase
+        * YAML 1.0 and 1.1 don't actually define any schema
+        * Ansible documents allowing `yes`, `no`, `true`, and `false` in lower, upper, or title case
+            * docs.ansible.com/ansible/YAMLSyntax.html
+* Ruby refactoring
+* Multi-preview
+    * Look at file type, decide how to do a "Preview" of the file
+    * Use it for "Show Preview" in my Touch Bar config

+### Remark

+* Add a mode that doesn't do the Markdown-to-HTML conversion
+    * So I can provide my own slides already converted to HTML
+* Presenter mode enhancements
+    * Add current time
+    * Add progress bar for number of slides down
+    * Add progress bar for time elapsed (it they specify time allotted)
+    * Add a cool tele-prompter mode
+    * My re-arrangement of the sections
+* Slide transitions

 Servers